- Mediums for oil paint: Small bottles of Refined Linseed Oil and Distilled Turpentine (not the kind of

 different color than your canvas, the color you are mixing will probably look different on the

 canvas than on the palette.
-If you are looking for a certain color, you will need to either have the
+If you are looking for a certain color or value, you will need to either have

 knife and hold the knife against the canvas to see how the color will look in your painting.